 Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-At New Delaval Primary School, we endeavour to reduce the additional barriers faced by providing a safe space for them to speak to by talking to our school counsellor.
-(Mrs Marie Archer).
+At New Delaval Primary, we endeavour to reduce the additional barriers faced by proving a safe space for them to speak by speaking to wellbeing counsellor, Marie Archer.